Breaking Point (Keri Hilson song): Critical reception

-"Breaking Point" received generally a positive response from music critics.
+"Breaking Point" received generally positive reviews from music critics.
 Newsday's Glenn Gamboa described it as a "gorgeous girl-group-influenced" song and commended Timbaland's "remarkably non-bleepy-bloopy production".
 Mariel Concepcion of Billboard observed that the song is a release for women who are "being mistreated and unappreciated" by their men, but are unable to "speak up for themselves".
 She viewed the single as an "empowering wake-up call [that] encourag[es] women to stop putting up with the abuse".
 Concepcion likened the lyrics to Melanie Fiona's "Give It to Me Right" (2009) and Beyoncé Knowles' "Why Don't You Love Me" (2010).
 In his review of No Boys Allowed, Matthew Horton of BBC Music remarked that the slower songs "house some of the nicer touches".
 Horton praised Timbaland's production throughout the album, particularly on "Breaking Point" due to its "En Vogue-y harmonies [and] oriental music box refrain".
 Ben Ratliff of The New York Times regarded the song as "far better" than "Pretty Girl Rock", and Los Angeles Times critic Margaret Wappler deemed it as "sticky and finessed".

 Lauren Carter of Boston Herald recommended "Breaking Point" as downloadable, and Neil Miller, Jr. of UR Chicago called it one of "the finest cuts of genuine R&B out there right now".
 Chris Ryan of MTV Buzzworthy called the song "beautiful" and wrote, "While the music has all the squiggly, burping and buzzing percussion sound effects of your typical [Timbaland] track, it also has a lovely Prince-like melody."
 The Guardian's Caroline Sullivan regarded it as "deceptively sugary [and] trilling" and commented that it "does observe that some women 'tolerate too damn much', but it's easily missed".
 Karen Tye of The Advertiser was mixed and felt that Hilson "invokes" Knowles on "Breaking Point", writing that she "needs to work on establishing her own distinct voice".
 Negative reviews came from Rob Sheffield of Rolling Stone, who named it as one of the album's "failed attempts at pop crossover", and IGN's Chad Grischow, who viewed the ballad as "fed-up".
 Grischow criticized the production for "clumsily" attempting to mix Motown vocals with voice-box guitars and organs.